 2. You must provide encouragement and support for your child while he is away at school.
 As I said at the beginning of this piece, it's not a matter of dropping him off and forgetting him.
 You have spent fifteen or more years molding and shaping him.
 That molding and shaping does not stop once he is out of sight and away at school.
 Most importantly he must be responsible and abide by the Code of Conduct which he has signed.

 3. You need to determine how best to support the school with your financial gifts both while your child is at school and after he graduates.
-Private schools may appear to be big organizations which don't need your gift of $5,000 or $10,000.
+Private schools may appear to be big organizations that don't need your gift of $5,000 or $10,000.
 That's not true.
 Every gift matters greatly to schools.

 The Student's Obligation